Danfroes/Danfroes/README.md

 I am @Danfroes.

-Originally from Tv, movies, animation and internet), now I am starting to study programming.
+Originally from Tv, movies, animation and internet, now I am starting to study programming.
 Still in the basics - I don't even have a programming language focus yet.

 I will be modifying / renewing this bio as soon as I learn sometihng.